LeviG68/LeviG68/README.md

 ## I'm a Husband, Father and Developer
 - :books: I'm currently learning everything !
 - :goal_net: 2021 Goals: Learn more languages and deeper dive in to one that I already know !
-- When I am not working I like to hang with the fam:family:, further my skills with Woodworking, and workout either mountain biking :mountain_bicyclist: or CrossFit! :weight_lifting:
+- When I am not working I like to hang with the fam :family:, further my skills with Woodworking, and workout either mountain biking :mountain_bicyclist: or CrossFit! :weight_lifting:

 ### Connect with me:
 [<img align="left" alt="personal website" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]